Updated on 08/07/21

 But this comes with a number of hurdles and pitfalls that will need to be addressed with legislation.
 What can we morally do?
 And what is off the table?
 Gene legislators will need to come in to get the industry started – and they already are – and then we will need medical experts to alter the genes and manage the whole system.

 Although the whole topic can be sensitive, it is undeniably a huge step for mankind.
-You can learn more about the future of genetics in medicine on this free genetics course.
+You can learn more about the future of genetics in medicine, how DNA influences health, or how genomic medicine can help diabetes in one of our fantastic genetics courses.

 #10: Mental health jobs